perakakis/CoVidAffect/README.md

 You can read more details about the data acquisition method in our preprint:

 # Data Records
-The data are stored in three distinct CSV files located at the 'datasets' directory.
+The data are stored in three distinct CSV files located at the `datasets` directory.

 ## participants.csv
-The file participants.csv stores data from the initial participation questionnaire and includes the following variables:
+The file **participants.csv** stores data from the initial participation questionnaire and includes the following variables:

 **id** – Unique identifier for each participant.
 This variable is used to merge the three databases.